denartha10/LiveScoreboardAPI/README.md

 * Title-case formatting for team names.
 * Custom `toString()` for readable output.

+## Class Reference

+### `src/main/java/com/sportsradar/MatchIdentifier.java`

+**Overview:**
+Provides an immutable, strongly-typed key for a match between two teams, centralizing all name-validation and normalization logic.

+**Highlights:**

+* Normalizes team names by trimming leading/trailing whitespace, collapsing internal whitespace to single spaces, and lowercasing.
+* Enforces non-null, non-empty, and distinct home/away team names in one place.
+* Overrides `equals()` and `hashCode()` to allow use as a key in maps and sets.

+**Key Methods:**

+* `MatchIdentifier(String homeTeam, String awayTeam)` — constructor that performs normalization and validation.

 ## Design Notes

 * Only `ScoreBoard` and `MatchSummary` are public; other classes are package-private.
 * Emphasis on immutability, clean data models, and encapsulation.
 * Future ranking changes centralized in `DefaultMatchRanking` for minimal impact on core logic.
+* **Strongly‑Typed Identifiers**: Replacing raw home/away string parameters with a `MatchIdentifier` record ensures that all team-name validation, normalization (trim, collapse whitespace, lowercase), and uniqueness checks happen exactly once.
+This approach makes the API safer, unambiguous, and resilient against typos or inconsistent casing.